10th April 2021, Chennai, India

 With an ability to make chocolate exciting again, bean to bar chocolate makers have complete freedom to experiment with outrageous flavours, designs, techniques and creations in all aspects and at each stage of the chocolate.
 This brings new dimensions of flavour, experience and innovation into the process and extends the reach of the category to more consumers.

-At this nascent stage of the bean to bar industry in india, one needs to be wary of claims that are being made by chocolate brands who wrongly position themselves as fine and craft and artisanal.
-While consumers tend to judge a book by its cover (literally), a pretty wrapper is not the best indicator of great flavor or pure craftsmanship.
+At this nascent stage of the bean to bar industry in india, one needs to be wary of claims that are being made by chocolate brands who wrongly position themselves as fine, craft or artisanal.
+While consumers tend to judge a book by its cover (literally), a pretty wrapper is not the best indicator of great flavour or pure craftsmanship.
 Working with industrially made bulk chocolate and simply melting it to be put on moulds is significantly easier than selecting, sourcing, sorting, grading, roasting, cracking and de-shelling cacao beans!

 For Further details contact the author: L Nitin Chordia; +919600064846; email@example.com